0xPolygon/cdk-data-availability/docs/running.md

 PrivateKey = {Path = "/pk/test-member.keystore", Password = "testonly"} # CHANGE THIS (the password): according to the private key file password

 [L1]
-WsURL = "ws://URLofYourL1Node:8546"     # CHANGE THIS: use the URL of your L1 node
-RpcURL = "http://URLofYourL1Node:8545"  # CHANGE THIS: use the URL of your L1 node
+RpcURL = "http://URLofYourL1Node:8545"  # CHANGE THIS: use the URL of your L1 node, can be http(s) or ws(s)
 PolygonValidiumAddress = "0x8dAF17A20c9DBA35f005b6324F493785D239719d"       # CHANGE THIS: Address of the Validium smart contract
 DataCommitteeAddress = "0x68B1D87F95878fE05B998F19b66F4baba5De1aed"     # CHANGE THIS: Address of the data availability committee smart contract
 Timeout = "3m"
 RetryPeriod = "5s"
 BlockBatchSize = 32
 TrackSequencer = true
+TrackSequencerPollInterval = "1m"

 [Log]
 Environment = "development" # "production" or "development"